St Mary's Church, Drimpton: Architecture

 St Mary's is built of local stone, with dressings in Ham stone, sourced from the quarries of Mr. John Trask of Norton-sub-Hamdon, in the Early English style.
-The windows and door head was constructed with overhead arches of red stone from Bishops Lydeard.
+The windows and door head were constructed with overhead arches of red stone from Bishops Lydeard.
 Designed to accommodate up to 90 persons, the church is made up of a nave and chancel.
 It was built with four single-light lancet-headed windows on each side, a three-light window at the east end and a small window of three trefoils above the entrance.
 The north and south sides of the church are strengthened with buttresses, while the west end gable contains a bellcote of Ham stone with one bell and surmounted by a wrought iron cross.
 The church's porch was added in the mid-20th century.

 The internal fittings, including the open-timbered roof, pulpit, reading desk and benches, were made of stained and varnished Dantzic fir.
-After World War I, a wooden war memorial was attached to the church wall in remembrance to the seven local men who lost their lives in the conflict.
+After World War I, a wooden war memorial was attached to the church wall in remembrance of the seven local men who lost their lives in the conflict.